 |1957||the tsunami filled the Dry Cave partially with sand.|

-Wet cave, Blue Room Wet cave, or Waikanaloa Cave is a sea cave which contains a small freshwater lake.
+Wet cave or Waikanaloa Cave is a sea cave which contains a small freshwater lake.
 The freshwater comes down through the basalt layers from behind.
-But as it is no brook or river, the water is not suitable for drinking or even for bathing.
-A big sign warns visitors not to swim in this water because of the danger of leptospirosis, a dangerous bacteria which is common in Hawai'i freshwater.
-So we can not recommend any kind of exploration on the water.
-The cave is located only a few meters from the road.
+The cave is quite short, the water begins only 10 m from the portal, and the portal is quite huge.
+A big sign warns visitors not to swim in this water because of the danger of Leptospirosis, a dangerous bacteria which is common in Hawai'i freshwater.
+So we can not recommend any kind of exploration in the water.

-The third cave, Waikapala'e Cave, is not this easy to find.
+The third cave, Waikapala'e Cave or Blue Room Wet cave is not this easy to find.
 It is 5 minutes walk up the hill from Wet cave, but there are no signs.
-But there are signs in front of the cave, as at Waikanaloa cave, the water is dangerous for leptospirosis.
+But there are signs in front of the cave, the same as at Waikanaloa cave, the water is dangerous for Leptospirosis.
 Unfortunately this means, that it is not possible to see the main feature of this cave, the Blue Room.
-At the back of the main cave is a small opening into a second, smaller room accessible only by swimming throughthe ice cold water.
-The sunlight reflected by the water filles the room with blue light.
+At the back of the main cave is a small opening into a second, smaller room accessible only by swimming through the ice cold water.
+The sunlight reflected by the water fills the room with blue light.
 This works best during high tide, as the water level is effected by the tide.
 The higher water level in the cave narrows the opening and so less sunlight falls directly into the cave intensifying the blue light effect.
 We warn to swim into the cave because of the danger of leptospirosis.
 However, if you do it anyway be aware that the water is very cold, and there is no floor in the "Blue Room" and nothing to hold on, so you will have to tread water the entire time.
 We recommend reef shoes because of the slippery lava rock.